DaniiNyan/sales-analyzer/README.md

 It's possible to define the default folder to read files and write the report through the `application.properties` file.
-The `PropertiesHelper` is responsible for globally manage the values set, granting to use the same value everywhere it is needed.
+The `PropertiesHelper` is responsible for globally manage the values set in `application.properties`, granting to use the same value everywhere it is needed.

 Since this is a data analyzer, I'm assuming that all files received are following the correct data pattern, so the system won't accept wrong files.